Atharv834/EthicalHacking/Fuzzing.md

   * `-u http://10.10.10.10/FUZZ`: Target URL with the placeholder `FUZZ` for where ffuf will insert items from the wordlist.
   * `-e .php,.txt,.html,.js,.css,.json,.sh,.py`: Defines comma-separated file extensions to enumerate. ffuf will append each extension to the wordlist entries.
-  * `-t 10`: Sets the number of concurrent threads to 10. mbining these techniques and following best practices, you can conduct effective web application fuzzing to uncover potential security weaknesses.
+  * `-t 10`: Sets the number of concurrent threads to 10.